umousesonic/zinc/README.md

-# CS-ia
+# ZINC

-It's my ia.
-## What is this
-It is a software bundle created to allow user to customize and create questions that can be accessed through a browser and interactively check the answers by applying intended inputs and outputs to check if the program functions as normal.
+ZINC (ZINC Is Not Codingbat) is a software bundle that is designed to customize and create Java coding questions that can be accessed through a browser and interactively checked.

 ## For whom this is designed
 Basically people who want to create their own